TomasHubelbauer/webgl-exploration/README.md

 for GLSL in VS Code.

 - [ ] Figure out why the bad performance with relatively few meshes and shapes
+- [ ] Demo reusing a single buffer for multiple meshes/shapes by using `offet`